 Need to know

-Closed facilities: The following facilities are temporarily closed at this hostel due to COVID-19 safety measures - self-catering kitchen(s), drying room(s), meeting room(s), luggage/storage room(s).
+Closed facilities: The following facilities are temporarily closed at this hostel due to COVID-19 safety measures - self-catering kitchen(s), drying room(s), laundry room(s), meeting room(s).

 Open every day?: Yes

 Towels and toiletries: Towels and toiletries are not supplied but are available to hire or buy from reception.
 Bedding is supplied.

 Parking: There are multiple short- and long-term public car parks available in Berwick-upon-Tweed.
 Contact us for details.

 Dogs: Pets are not permitted at YHA Berwick.
 Assistance dogs are welcome.

 Wi-Fi: Free wi-fi is available in social spaces.

 Breakfast: Breakfast is served from 07:30 - 09:00.

 At YHA Berwick we have two meeting rooms which are both of a similar size.